Causeway is a spectacular return to form for Jennifer Lawrence – review

 More than anything, though, Causeway feels in conversation with its leading lady.
 Lawrence was so close to becoming the kind of famous that torches any pretence of transformation in an actor’s work; where you’re just watching a celebrity in a wig, or putting on an accent for effect.
 In that self-imposed hiatus since 2018’s pulpy spy thriller Red Sparrow – a role in last year’s divisive asteroid comedy Don’t Look Up notwithstanding – Lawrence seems to have found her footing again.
 Her performance marks a return to the kind of textured naturalism that won her so much acclaim in the first place; it gestures not only to her past but where she is likely headed next.
 As a movie, Causeway feels a little too slight to win awards kudos, and will likely end up a footnote in Lawrence’s career overall.
 But it might just be the most important movie she’ll ever make.

-‘Causeway’ is in selected cinemas and can be streamed via Apple TV+ from 4 September
+‘Causeway’ is in selected cinemas and can be streamed via Apple TV Plus from 4 September

 Register for free to continue reading